briananstett/k8-presentation/1_Docker/README.md

 ## Persistent Storage
 *For this section use `3_PersistentStorage`*

 By default all files created inside a container are stored on a writable container layer.
 They will be lost when the container is deleted from the host machine.
-There are two types of main storage mechanisms we use at 24G, [volumes](https://docs.docker.com/storage/volumes/), and [bind mounts](https://docs.docker.com/storage/bind-mounts/).
+Although, there are multiple options for persistent storage, you will primarily use [volumes](https://docs.docker.com/storage/volumes/), and [bind mounts](https://docs.docker.com/storage/bind-mounts/).

 1. [volumes](https://docs.docker.com/storage/volumes/) are a storage device completely managed by Docker.
 Docer volumes reside on the host's filesystem at `/var/lib/docker/volumes`.
 We use the [--mount](https://docs.docker.com/storage/volumes/#choose-the--v-or---mount-flag) flag on `docker run` to configure persistent storage.

 ![](./images/volume.png)

 `Anonymous volumes` will be created automatically on your behalf if you don't specify a source volume.

 ```
 $ docker run -it --name storagetest --mount type=volume,dst=/tmp/fooBar centos /bin/bash